TABLE OF CONTENTS

 Write or Rewrite all of Your Important Policies

 Look over those dusty old policies or write new ones that make sense, are concise, and are easy to read.
-You will need them, so make sure that they are already on your site before your begin your equip your educational seminar business with a merchant account for educational seminars.
+You will need them, so make sure that they are already on your site before you begin your educational seminar business with a merchant account for educational seminars.
 It will save a lot of time and effort scrambling later on.

 Customers who find it easy to contact you will have a better experience than those who don’t.
 The best way to ensure this is to put it in the header and footer of your site and include a contact page where necessary.
 Also, include it on your receipts and invoices as well as any correspondence that you have.

-In addition to this, having a few options for correspondence allow your customers to contact you in the way that makes them feel the most comfortable.
+In addition to this, having a few options for correspondence allow your customers to contact you in a way that makes them feel the most comfortable.
 So consider including a business email address, a phone number, and a contact form.

 3. Submit your Educational Seminar Merchant Account Application

 Once you’ve found the right merchant service provider and you’ve optimized your site, you will need to submit your application.
 Generally, the following items are required for underwriting to review: